pranayagra/Battlecode2021/GameRules.md

 * Each $n$ nearby robots (specifiable up to action radius) will receive $\frac{max(conviction - 10, 0)}{n}$ conviction (health)
   * Extra conviction not divisible by $n$ will be distributed based on earlier creation time.
   * Ally robots will be "healed" by this amount, capped by the max conviction that they have
   * Enemy or neutral robot will lose conviction.
-If the conviction becomes negative, then slanderers and muckrakes will be destroyed and politicians and buildings will be converted to your team.
+If the conviction becomes negative, then slanderers and muckrakers will be destroyed; politicians and buildings will be converted to your team.

 ### Slanderers